Trip Bacon β€” The secret ingredient to the perfect getaway logo

 QAre older cruise ships worth saving?

-QDo cruise lines with no new ships have a choice?
+QDo cruise lines with no new ships on order have a choice in fleet renewal?

 Topics Covered